How to care for your Aloe

 This plant does not require any extra humidity and can handle dry air.

-We suggest fertilizing once in the spring and once in the summer with a succulent fertilizer.
+Feed once in the spring and once in the summer with a liquid fertilizer for cacti and succulents.

 If you place your plant in the full sun during the late spring and summer, it will most likely reward you with soft-orange blooms.
 When placed outdoors, it will require a bit more water.
 Look out for wilting leaves—this is a result of inadequate water.